davidcarlisle/latexcgi/docs/index.md

  * _makeindex_

    It is planned to have parameters controlling indexing but currently not implemented.
-   The `imakeidx` package can be used to call `makeindex` from with LaTeX.
+   The `imakeidx` package can be used to call `makeindex` from within LaTeX.

 ## The learnlatex Comment Interface.